Red Centre Birdwatching in Australia Tour

-A 6-day Birding Australia tour in the centre of the Australian Outback from the town of Alice Springs.
-Surrounded by a variety of habitats and iconic destinations such as Uluru (Ayers Rock) and the Olgas, it is a great area for a few days’ birding (6 Days).
+This 6-day Birding Australia tour is a leisurely-paced trip in the Red Centre outback.
+You can expect up to 150 bird species of birds, including approximately 80 endemics and other unique Australian wildlife species.
+This exceptional Australian birdwatching tour will take you to the centre of the Australian Outback from the town of Alice Springs.
+Surrounded by a variety of habitats and iconic destinations such as Uluru (Ayers Rock) and the Olgas, it is a great area for a few days’ birding.

-Birding Australia couldn't get any more iconic than this.
+Birdwatching in Australia couldn't get any more iconic than this.
 The Red Centre evokes a sense of adventure, remoteness and awe-inspiring vast landscapes, inhabited by some of the world's most remarkable bird species.
 It’s a small group tour of like-minded people (max.
 8 participants); all-inclusive, fully guided, departing from and returning to Alice Springs.
-There’s no ‘roughing it’ on this tour and we’ll be staying in comfortable en-suite accommodation.
+There’s no ‘roughing it’ on this tour.
+We’ll be staying in comfortable en-suite accommodation.
 July-August is the perfect time to explore the outback as the weather is generally mild.
-Expect to see around 150 species, including many of the local specialties, some great scenery and a comfortable trip mostly on sealed roads.
+Expect to see around 150 species, including many of the local specialities, some great scenery and a comfortable trip mostly on sealed roads.

 - Some of the world's most iconic outback bird species: Dusky Grasswren, Rufous-crowned Emu-wren, Spinifexbird, Grey Honeyeater, Chiming Wedgebill, Western Bowerbird, Spinifex Pigeon, Painted Finch...